aradhana14nov/MariaDB-Operator-Playground/tutorials/grafana-operator.md

 Here we are choosing Prometheus as our datasourse.

-Step 9:Execute below command to create instance of Grafana datasourse:
+Step 9:Execute below command to create instance of Grafana datasource:

 ```execute